-The quality of and changes in the Government's records, systems, practices, and personnel
+The quality of and changes to the Government's records, systems, practices, and personnel

-The Office recognizes staff turnover (because of retirements or voluntary turnover) and ongoing pressures to look for cost efficiencies can create an environment that may affect this factor.
+The Office recognizes government staff turnover (because of retirements or voluntary turnover) and ongoing pressures to look for cost efficiencies can create an environment that may affect this factor.
 The Office monitors the impact of busy administrative government staff on financial and management controls in agencies, and the delivery of government programs.
+Also, the introduction of new government programs or IT systems can impact the Office's audit work, including increasing its audit effort in the first year of implementation (e.g., new Saskatchewan Health Authority centralized financial and payroll system, new financial and HR system for executive government).